xiongrxchn/IntelBri.github.io/index.md

 ## References

-[1] Editor, Swindonian (30 December 2018).
+[1] Editor, Swindonian (2018).
 "More than half a million potholes were reported last year throughout the UK".
 The Swindonian.

-[2] Hingston, Michael (April 2015).
+[2] Hingston, Michael (2015).
 "Asphalt Nerds The alchemy of pavement in Canada's pothole capital".
 The Walrus.

-[3] Kamaljit Kaur S., (24 July 2018).
+[3] Kamaljit Kaur S., (2018).
 "Over 9300 deaths, 25000 injured in 3 years due to potholes".
 India Today.

 [4] Eriksson, J., Girod, L., Hull, B., Newton, R., Madden, S., & Balakrishnan, H. (2008).
 The Pothole Patrol: Using a mobile sensor network for road surface monitoring.
 In MobiSys’08 - Proceedings of the 6th International Conference on Mobile Systems, Applications, and Services (pp. 29–39).